Diagnosing the massive-seed pathway to high-redshift black holes: statistics of the evolving black hole to host galaxy mass ratio: Methods

 \subsection{DCBH candidate selection}

 Avoiding gas collapse until the ACT does not guarantee the formation of a SMS.
 While our MC merger trees have the advantage of efficiently producing the merger history of $10^4$ dark matter haloes, the loss of spatial information requires us to estimate the fraction of DCBH candidates that go on to form SMSs and DCBHs. \citet{Lupi_2021} investigates an over-dense region of haloes, and find that one progenitor of a quasar-hosting halo form a synchronized pair and eventually merge with the quasar host at $z=6$.
 This synchronised pair forms when a star-forming halo is near ($\leq 1$ kpc) a pristine ACH, illuminating it with a LW flux $\gsim 10^3$, preventing its fragmentation after reaching the atomic cooling stage, bridging the gap between the onset of atomic cooling and SMS formation~\citep{Dijkstra_2008,Visbal_2014b}. \citet{Toyouchi_2023} follow up the MMH and LWH haloes from \citet{Wise_2019}, which were the focus of \citet{Scoggins_2022}, and they find that one of these two haloes go on to form supermassive stars.
 These investigations set a reasonable lower bound for at least one DCBH candidate per QSO host to eventually form a DCBH.
 However, the upper bound for the fraction of DCBH candidates that go on to form DCBHs is unclear.
-For the purpose of calculating the OMRL, we consider two scenarios.
-In the pessimistic scenario, we assume only the most irradiated halo in each tree, as a proxy for the synchronized pair scenario, goes on to form a DCBH and we discard all other branches for that tree.
-In an optimistic scenario, we select the 5 most irradiated DCBH sites and assume they go on to form SMSs and DCBHs.
-This represents ${\sim} 1\%$ of the DCBH candidates in each tree (typically hosting $400$--$1,200$ DCBH candidates, similar to the 1390 pristine QSO progenitors in \citealt{Lupi_2021}).